 When you have stored several tours and want to compare, you can easily eliminate them as you work your way through them to find the one you would like to book.
-Click on the 'favourites' button at the top of the screen.
-Your own 'Slow Tours - My Favourites' will appear at the top of the page and the tours you have stored now have a dustbin where the heart was.
-This allows you to compare tours and delete them from your favourites.
+Click on the 'wishlist' button at the top of the screen.
+Your own 'Slow Tours - My wishlist' will appear at the top of the page and the tours you have stored now have a dustbin where the heart was.
+This allows you to compare tours and delete them from your wishlist.

-Once you have selected your tour, you can book online (check our FAQ for how to do this), email us or call us.
+Once you have selected your tour, you can book online (check our Q and A section for how to do this), email us or call us.
 Our contact details are available in the 'contact us' pop up box at the right of the screen.

 DIFFICULTY SCALE FOR A WALKING TOUR